2021 Costs for Home Remodeling in Los Angeles

 Existing electrical and plumbing

 Sweeten general contractors have worked on projects that range from about $50,000 to over $200,000, depending on whether they are conversions or ground-up constructions.
 There are numerous other factors that come into play.
 Importantly, what you have to work with is key—are you converting an existing structure that has electrical and/or plumbing?
 If so, it could be a relatively affordable proposition.
 Sweeten contractors Anna & Vahik tell us that in Los Angeles County, conversions average about $75,000 while ground-up constructions start at a range between $125,000 to $150,000.

-The specifics of a job will cause a wide variance in the costs associated with bringing it to compliance.
-Some Sweeten contractors have been able to convert garages to ADUs from $58,000, which already had plumbing (sewer) and its own electrical service.
-Another old garage was completely converted costing about $196,000.”
+The specifics of an ADU conversion will cause a wide variance in the costs associated with bringing it to compliance.
+Some Sweeten contractors have been able to convert garages to ADUs with a $58,000 budget, which already had plumbing (sewer) and its own electrical service.
+Another old garage was completely converted costing about $196,000.

 The cost of permits changes from town to town in Los Angeles.
 However, typically the cost will be determined by your budget and require a bit of high school math to figure out.

 According to Sweeten contractors in L.A., this number varies between an estimated $750 to $2,500 depending on the specific scope of work for each project.

 Sweeten contractors Anna and Vahik explains, “Permit costs vary for different neighborhoods.
 Average kitchen and bath remodels (“express permits”) with no structural changes or layout changes cost around $500 to $1,000.
 Bigger projects such as additions, remodels with structural changes, or exterior work that need plan changes start at $5,000 and can go up to $20,000 in cities like Santa Monica.”